swiderski98/screenDim/README.md

 ---

+# HOW TO RUN:
+1) pip install monitorcontrol pyqt5 pyautogui wmi
+2) python screenDimmer.py

+# HOW IT WORKS:
+1) A tray icon appeears
+2) Single-click on icon to toggle active/inactive
+3) Double-click to exit the program
+4) Right-click to display the settings (saved to a .json file)
+5) If active, program checks mouse activity on every disaply
+6) If no mouse activity, then display is slowly being turned off (brightness -> low & pixels -> black)
+7) On mouse movement, the display goes back to original state
+8) Idea is to avoid switching off displays completely so the operating system does not mess up the windows arrangement

 # TODOs:
 - Potential issue: May firstly check if "readLuminance" worked (try), and only if worked assign level_default !